 Gabe Diaz is of course the father of Kait Diaz, protagonist from the most recent two games, and Gears Tactics therefore uses its overall plot to fill in more gaps about Kait’s rather mysterious past.
 I appreciated how developers have integrated this game with other entries, and the story of Diaz and Redburn’s hunt for Ukkon also feels like it serves a purpose within the overall gameplay.

 Welcome to the machine

 As the Oracle said to Neo in The Matrix Reloaded: “So, let’s get the obvious stuff out of the way”.

 If you expect me to declare that Gears Tactics reinvents everything we know about games like Xcom, Mutant Year Zero or Valkyria Chronicles, then I must disappoint.
 For the most part, the devs have played it very safe in terms of how they designed the gameplay, and they borrowed extensively from mechanics established by more well-known titles from this genre.
 Truth be told, The Coalition and Splash Damage may want to check their inbox for a few very angry cease and desist letters…

 In case you are unfamiliar with a tactical role-playing game, the easiest comparison to describe games like Gears Tactics is a game of chess.
-Either the player or the enemy takes turns in playing against each other, and every unit is given a set number of actions determined by ‘action points’ (usually three).
+Either the player or the enemy takes turns against each other, and every unit is given a set number of actions determined by ‘action points’ (usually three).
 Actions points count how often during a player’s turn their unit can take a shot, reload, throw a grenade, activate a skill, and so on.
 A turn ends after all action points have been spent.

 It’s pretty standard TRPG stuff, but Gears Tactics quickly reveals that reinventing the wheel was never this game’s intention.
 The devs obviously have a keen eye for this genre’s best ingredients, and they brought these mechanics to life within the one thing that will undoubtedly attract most players: The world and content of the Gears of War itself.